pydanny/pydanny-event-notes/DjangoCon2011/django-core-dev-panel.rst

     * async fan of eventlet, node, etc

  * Russ Keith-Magee

+    * His little kids rock
+    * Wrote a line based basic game on the Commodore 64
+    * Excited by the change in the platform

  * Alex Gaynor

+    * First code was a test
+    * Isn't excited by the reinvention of things

  * Gabriel Hurly
  * Idan Gazit
  * Andrew Godwin
  * Gary Wilson
  * James Bennett
  * Paul McMillon
+ * Joseph Cochrane

+    * Riak
+    * Geographical data into distributed systems